Gap Year Days 212 – 221

 We were up early again the next morning for another long day of driving.
 We decided to take the long way, sticking to the coast.
 Some of the views of the coast were stunning, There were many small. nameless fishing villages with just a few low buildings and boats along the shore.
 Ocasionally we ventured further inland, and were met with drifting sand dunes.
 Nothing but red sand as far as the eye could see.
 Some sections were completely void of any vegetation, any sign of life at all in fact.

 We ended the day at Duqm.
 About twenty kilometres out from the town we started to see major road works, bridges and all sorts of other infrastructure being built.
 There are buildings going up, and signs told us a new port was opening.
 There are zones set up that will eventually be dedicated to tourism, living and industry.
 We stayed in a fancy Crown Plaza, which apart from the Radisson Blue hotel next door, was all alone in a beach resort area.
-I was intrigued by all this obvious developement in the middle of nowhere, and a quick google search informed my that it is being driven by Chinese investors who are building a huge new industrial city.
+I was intrigued by all this obvious developement in the middle of nowhere, and a quick google search informed me that it is being driven by Chinese investors who are building a huge new industrial city in this remote corner of Oman.

 In Salalah we used some of our Hilton points to stay at the Hilton Resort.
 After all our driving we mostly spent the three days we were here relaxing around the pool.
 We ventured into town a few times for food, but that was about it.
 We found an absolutely delicious local Indian restaurant called Topaz that was so cheap and the serves were huge.
 We almost went back there again the next night but thought we should give some other places a go.